A law of large numbers for kinetic interacting diffusions: Introduction

 \subsection{Comparison with the existing literature}

-Studying the action of a semigroup in the evolution of an interacting particle system has been used in several works both in the deterministic and stochastic setting.
-Classical references are \cite{flandoli_uniform_2019, cardaliaguet_master_2019, delarue_master_2018}.
-The closest works that inspired our approach are given by \cite{bertini_synchronization_2014, flandoli_particle_2019, bechtold_law_2021}.
-However, it should be noted that all cited works focus on the analytic semigroup issued by the Laplacian operator (or, more generally, by a symmetric and positively defined operator), while in our setting the semigroup arises from the kinetic setting and is not analytic.
+Studying the action of a semigroup in the evolution of an interacting particle system has been used in several works both in the deterministic and stochastic setting, classical references are \cite{flandoli_uniform_2019, cardaliaguet_master_2019, delarue_master_2019}.
+The closest works that inspired our approach are given by \cite{bertini_synchronization_2014, bechtold_law_2021}.
+All cited works focus on the analytic semigroup issued by the Laplacian operator (or, more generally, by a symmetric and positively defined operator), while in our setting the semigroup arises from the kinetic setting and is not analytic.

 The use of Hilbert spaces to study the empirical measure evolution was pioneered by Métivier \cite{metivier_weak_1987} and later employed in several works see, e.g., \cite{fernandez_hilbertian_1997, bertini_synchronization_2014} and references therein.
-In \cite{fernandez_hilbertian_1997}, the initial conditions are supposed to be IID and concentrated in space with finite $(4d + 1)$ moment to exploit Sobolev embeddings between weighted (isotropic) spaces, while \cite{bertini_synchronization_2014} focuses on a specific model on the one-dimensional torus $\bT$, drastically simplifying the tools needed for showing the finite time horizon convergence.
-The class of anisotropic spaces is well-known \cite{triebel_theory_2006}, yet its characterization as Besov space and application to the kinetic semigroup is recent and due to the works \cite{hao_schauder_2020, hao_second_2023, zhang_cauchy_2024}, see also the references therein.
+In \cite{fernandez_hilbertian_1997}, the initial conditions are supposed to be IID and concentrated in space with finite $(4d + 1)$ moment to exploit Sobolev embeddings between weighted spaces, while \cite{bertini_synchronization_2014} focuses on a specific model on the one-dimensional torus $\bT$, drastically simplifying the tools needed for showing the finite time horizon convergence.
+The class of anisotropic spaces is well-known \cite{triebel_theory_2006}, yet its characterization as Besov space and application to the kinetic semigroup is recent and due to the works \cite{hao_schauder_2020, zhang_cauchy_2024, pascucci_sobolev_2024}, see also the references therein.
 The classical choice of Sobolev spaces weighted by a measure which is invariant for the dynamics, see, e.g. \cite{villani_hypocoercivity_2006}, is not helpful in this context and rather complicates the estimates on the stochastic convolution.
 Moreover, this choice restricts the class of systems to those where the interaction $\Gamma$ is issued by a potential.